Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 Ryan modeled passion, intensity, sacrifice, courage, and excellence.
 His life set the tone.
 He lived the values he expected from others—and the team absorbed that posture.

-I learned through him that culture begins in the bloodstream of leadership.
+Culture begins in the bloodstream of leadership.
 There are no shortcuts.

 3. Know What You Have in Your Pocket—and Use It